-Susan Rusinowski serves as the Stormwater Innovation Manager for Detroit Future City, leading the technical assistance for DFC’s green stormwater infrastructure (GSI) programming.
-This assistance includes providing project management, technical expertise and consulting for DFC’s Working with Lots Stormwater Credit Track grantees, small business partners, and other community members looking to transform underutilized land into GSI or activated open space.
-She also provides technical assistance, research, community engagement and education programming support to the Land + Water Works Coalition.
+Susan Rusinowski serves as the Stormwater Engineering Manager for Detroit Future City (DFC), leading the engineering and overall technical assistance for DFC’s green stormwater infrastructure (GSI) projects.
+This includes project management, technical expertise and consulting for small businesses, nonprofits, and other community partners looking to transform vacant or underutilized land into GSI or activated open space.
+Susan also leads data and research initiatives to help inform planning and policy development around sustainable land-use strategies.

-Susan has extensive experience working in stormwater and green infrastructure in Detroit.
-Before joining DFC, she worked as a water resources engineer for the Environmental Consulting & Technology, where she collaborated with public and private partners in the area to plan, design, and construct GSI practices.
-Susan also has experience in ecosystem, habitat, lake and stream restoration, including working on EPA Great Lakes Restoration Initiative projects on the Detroit River.
-Before this position, she served as a Sustainability Intern in Aracruz, Brazil researching forestry practices and its impact on local communities and the ecosystem.
+Susan has extensive environmental engineering experience in Detroit.
+Before joining DFC, she was a water resources engineer for Environmental Consulting & Technology, where she collaborated with public and private partners in the area to plan, design, and construct GSI practices.
+Susan has experience in habitat, lake, stream, and river restoration.
+Before this position, she served as a Sustainability Intern in Brazil researching local forestry practices and its impacts on communities and the ecosystem.

-Susan has a bachelor’s degree in environmental engineering from the University of Michigan as well as her Engineer in Training (E.I.T.) and Envision Sustainability Professional (ENV SP) certifications.
+Susan has a BSE in environmental engineering from the University of Michigan as well as her Engineer in Training (E.I.T.) and Envision Sustainability Professional (ENV SP) certifications.